Zane makes sure the crusher’s machined surfaces are ready for assembly.

 - Neglect your maintenance: you go one day without maintenance and you see no consequences.
 Soon enough you are encouraged to send the crew home early so you can save a few bucks on the time they would have spent on manufacturers recommended maintenance.
 Or worse, the crew is not even trained to look after the equipment, so they don’t even know what to look at, even if they were to do maintenance.

 No maintenance means neglect to check on filters, which leads to a poor flow of lubricants, which will burn up a $50,000 bearing in a few minutes.
 A clogged air filter or breather can cause positive pressure to build up inside the bearing housing.
 This makes a seal pops out and then you have a sealing problem in a place that requires the head to be pulled for a proper repair.
-If you don’t fix the seal, the oil will spill out and dirt will get in and your problem gets more expensive each day.
+If you don’t fix the seal, the oil will spill out, dirt will get in, and your problem will get more expensive each day.

 - Poor housekeeping: it is ironic to think about housekeeping in a place that seems so full of dust and mud, but we see the destructive, costly results of things that are left to the wind.
 Electric and hydraulic cabinets are left open; they collect dust and moisture and the components inside fail prematurely.
 Rocks that fall around the crusher are allowed to build up and rub through hoses and electric wires.
 Filters are allowed to clog.

 - Fail to check for wear: Every machine wears down.
 The question is “How much is too much?”
 To a certain point, it is economically feasible to repair crusher wear, but let it go too far and you get vibration and metal fatigue and a host of related problems that means it could be “cap ex time” when you have no capital expenditure budgeted.